-Our Veterans Department can help you or a loved one file asbestos-related VA Claims and secure potential benefits.
+Our Veterans Department can help you or a loved one understand asbestos-related VA claims and potential benefits.

 As director of the Veterans Department, Munz uses his experience to help other veterans navigate the often complicated VA disability claims process.
-He maximizes the chances of winning a claim.
-And will work — at no charge — for individual veterans.
+He will work — at no charge — for individual veterans.

 That means there is no risk.
 In fact, the potential rewards can be life-changing for veterans and their families.
 Imagine removing much of the frustration and anxiety that comes with dealing directly with the VA.
 It could also be rewarding financially.